MiketheChap/worldwidestew/content/blog/2025-01-14-hard-times.md

 Whatever you believe in, bring wishes of kindness
 To all those who suffer,
 For them to be safe and able to live in peace.

+NB I'm adding tis because I had some problems with the site this morning and I'm trying to isolate them.